What is NAT?

 Should I configure SIP or NAT traversal technologies on my firewall?

-If you are using a Cisco ASA Router which is known to have a quality SIP ALG implementation that works well generally then enabling the SIP ALG will generally work and not cause any issues.
+If you are using a Cisco ASA Router which is known to have a quality SIP ALG (sometimes referred to as SIP Helper) implementation that works well generally then enabling the SIP ALG/SIP Helper will generally work and not cause any issues.

-Unfortunately many of today's lower end commercial routers implement SIP ALG (Application Layer Gateway), coming with this feature enabled by default.
+Unfortunately, many of today's lower end commercial routers implement SIP ALG (Application Layer Gateway)/SIP Helper, coming with this feature enabled by default.
 While ALG could help in solving NAT related problems, the fact is that many routers' ALG implementations are wrong and break SIP.

 An ALG understands the protocol used by the specific applications that it supports (in this case SIP) and does a protocol stateful packet inspection (SPI) of traffic through it.
 A NAT router with a built-in SIP ALG can re-write information within the SIP messages (SIP headers and SDP body) making signaling and audio traffic between the client behind NAT and the SIP endpoint possible.